Carroll College

-Carroll College is a private Catholic college in Helena, Montana.
+Carroll College is a private Catholic college in Helena, Montana, United States.
 The college has 21 buildings on a 63-acre campus, has over 35 academic majors, participates in 15 NAIA athletic sports, and is home to All Saints Chapel.
-The college motto, in Latin, is “Non scholae, sed vitae.”
-The college translates this into English as “Not for school, but for life.”
+The college motto, in Latin, is Non scholae, sed vitae.
+The college translates this into English as "Not for school, but for life."
 Carroll's colors are purple and gold and the school's athletics teams are known as the Fighting Saints.

 History

 In 1883, the first bishop of Helena, John Baptist Brondel, proposed a Catholic college in Montana to help produce future priests for the soon-to-be diocese of Helena.
 He died before his plans could be realized.
 Pope Pius X selected John Patrick Carroll, a young priest from Dubuque, Iowa, as Brondel's successor.

 Bishop John Patrick Carroll, second Bishop of the Diocese of Helena, was able to carve out the funding needed to launch the college while at the same time raising money to construct the Cathedral of St. Helena.
 In 1909, William Howard Taft, 27th President of the United States, helped lay the cornerstone of St. Charles Hall at the college.

 The college was founded on September 27, 1909, by John Patrick Carroll, second Bishop of the Diocese of Helena, Montana.
-It was originally called Mount St. Charles College to honor St. Charles Borromeo.
+It was originally called "Mount St. Charles College" to honor St. Charles Borromeo.
 The intent was for it to be an all-men's liberal arts college, with an emphasis on preparing men for careers in the priesthood, law, medicine, teaching, and engineering.
 In his speech after the laying the cornerstone of St. Charles Hall, President William Howard Taft said, "The college you are building here will be a blessing to Helena and to the whole state of Montana.
 The only trouble is we have not institutions enough of this kind in the United States."

 In September 1910, Mount Saint Charles College opened its doors for classes.
 The first college student graduated in 1916.
-In 1932, the school's name was changed to Carroll College in honor of its founder.
+In 1932, the school's name was changed to "Carroll College" in honor of its founder.